 The designated hotel for the conference is Shanghai Grand Hotel (505 Jiujiang Road, Shanghai, China), which is conveniently located from Shanghai Pudong International Airport, Shanghai Hongqiao Airport (train station), and Shanghai Railway Station.
 It is recommended to go to the conference hotel by yourself.
 Please refer to the conference website https://dctmd2024.scievent.com/transportation.html for detailed transportation routes related to the conference.

-8.Sponsor Member
+Organizers

 Workshop Chairs of DCTMD2024: